xyc/xyc.github.io/_posts/2015-11-11-webpack-hot-node.md

 [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) is an Express server that uses webpack-dev-middleware to serve a webpack bundle.
 The *entry point* `webpack-dev-server/client?http://localhost:3000` provides the client entry point for the webpack dev server to run as inline mode.
 This configuration is loaded by `webpack-server.js`.
 The `publicPath: 'http://localhost:3000/js/'` configuration puts the bundle under `http://localhost:3000/js/bundle.js`. (if you open [http://localhost:3000/webpack-dev-server](http://localhost:3000/webpack-dev-server) you can see it).
 One thing to note is that `publicPath` is not only used for dev purposes, but can also be used for [async loading](https://github.com/petehunt/webpack-howto#9-async-loading).

-The *entry point* `webpack/hot/only-dev-server` , `new webpack.HotModuleReplacementPlugin()` in webpack configuration and `hot: true` in webpack-dev-server configuration is needed to enable Hot Module Replacement on the server.
+The *entry point* `webpack/hot/only-dev-server` and the plugin `new webpack.HotModuleReplacementPlugin()` in webpack configuration, along with `hot: true` in webpack-dev-server configuration are needed to enable Hot Module Replacement on the server.
 Updated modules are loaded and injected them into the running app when you updates the code.

 A little difference here from the webpack-dev-server tutorial is that `webpack/hot/only-dev-server` is used together with `webpack.NoErrorsPlugin()` to [disable page reload](https://github.com/webpack/webpack/issues/418) if HMR updates fails.